Peter de Polnay: Personal life

 De Polnay was in Paris when the German Army occupied the city in June 1940.
 He spent the next four months before arranging to travel to Vichy France, from which he hoped to escape to England.
-He was arrested in Marseilles on suspicion of passing funds to supporters of the Free France.
+He was arrested in Marseille on suspicion of passing funds to supporters of the Free France.
 He was released for lack of evidence and was able to make his way over the Pyrenees to Spain.
 He was then able to reach Gibraltar and sail for England, arriving in August 1941.In England, he enlisted in the British Army and was put into the Royal Pioneer Corps.
 He wrote the account of his experiences under German occupation and his escape, which was published in 1942 as Death and Tomorrow.
 The book was a best-seller in both England and the U.S..
 L. P. Hartley wrote of it, "The story of the fall of France has been told many times, though never more vividly than it is here."

 Shortly before the book was published, he married Margaret Mitchell Banks, the daughter of a former King's Counsel Sir Reginald Mitchell Banks and former wife of the photographer Norman Parkinson.
 Their son Gregory was born in 1943.
 After the war, de Polnay and his wife rented Boulge Hall, formerly the home of the poet and translator Edward FitzGerald.
 He told his friend Cyril Connolly that his dream was "to live in Suffolk and shoot."
 Although the house proved unaffordable after two years, de Polnay later wrote his first biography, Into an Old Room, about the poet and the manor house.
 They then left Gregory, who spent most of his childhood in boarding schools, in the care of another family and traveled to Cyprus.
 Margaret de Polnay designed the covers for most of her husband's books published immediately after the war.
 She died in 1950.